jonathanmorgan/context_text/README.md

-# sourcenet
+# context_text

 <!-- TOC -->

-sourcenet is a django application for capturing and analyzing networks of news based on articles.
+context_text is a django application for capturing and analyzing networks of news based on articles.
 In order for database migrations to work, you need to use 1.7.  south_migrations are present, but they won't be updated going forward.

 # Installation and configuration